The Cardboard ladies of Hong Kong

-In Hong Kong, there are a lot of elderly people who try to make ends meet by collecting and selling cardboard to recycling companies, commonly called the “cardboard ladies”.
-A feature was made on them in the South China Morning Post in 2014.
+This post was written back in 2017, but things have not changed much since.
+If anything, things have gotten worse as those who could, in the lower strata of society, attempted to move to the UK.
+In Hong Kong, besides the glamourous life of Central, there are a lot of elderly people who try to make ends meet by collecting and selling cardboard to recycling companies, commonly called the “cardboard ladies”.
+A feature was published on them in the South China Morning Post in 2014.

 Recent Developments

-Recently, the plight of the cardboard ladies made the headlines when an old lady got arrested by the HK authorities for reselling cardboard at 1 HKD.
+In 2017, the plight of the cardboard ladies made the headlines when an old lady got arrested by the HK authorities for reselling cardboards at 1 HKD.
 The old lady got charged by the Food and Environment agency of Hong Kong with unlicensed hawking and obstruction of public places.
 She was released on a bail of 30 HKD.
 This bail may seem very low, but it left her with only 34 HKD in her pocket!

 This brought around an outcry of the public and eventually, the department agreed to drop the charges against the old lady.
-This served however as a revealer of the huge economic divide in Hong Kong.
+This served however as a revealer of the huge economic divide in Hong Kong, where a “bail” of 30 HKD (the price of a coffee for many of us) may be enough to disrupt totally the life of an elderly lady.

 The cardboard ladies, illustration of a huge economic divide

-The “cardboard ladies” are just one example stressing how the city is becoming increasingly unlivable.
+The “cardboard ladies” are just one example stressing how the city is becoming increasingly unlivable for less affluent classes, especially as in 2026, rents have started again climbing in what was already a highly unaffordable market.

 Update on 14/07/2017: Bloomberg published an article on the Cardboard ladies : https://www.bloomberg.com/news/articles/2017-07-12/china-s-property-boom-passes-by-migrants-to-hong-kong